nickoala/telepot/README.md

 With the release of 9.0 (August 25, 2016), I am finally satisfied with callback query handling.
 Many styles of dealing with callback query are now possible.

-Documentations are incomplete.
-They will be filled in gradually over time.
-Interested users can look into the [examples](https://github.com/nickoala/telepot/tree/master/examples).
-One example is worth a thousand words.

 **[Getting Started »](http://telepot.readthedocs.io/en/latest/)**
 **[Reference »](http://telepot.readthedocs.io/en/latest/reference.html)**
 **[Examples »](https://github.com/nickoala/telepot/tree/master/examples)**